Let’s go over how to pay a traffic ticket for people in the Ontario province.

 It’s a good idea to have your ticket and payment method handy to provide any necessary information.
 Your ticket should also have information about the agency to contact to pay over the phone.

-Any offense can incur responsibilities for payment.
-You are required to attend court for any serious offenses, but are not permitted to pay them the same way as with a minor traffic ticket.
+Any offence can incur responsibilities for payment.
+You are required to attend court for any serious offences, but are not permitted to pay them the same way as with a minor traffic ticket.
 If your license is suspended, you will have to pay a reinstatement fee.
 This is why it’s best to avoid or prevent a license suspension entirely with the help of legal counsel.

 Check the Status of a Traffic Ticket or Fine

 The exact amount of your fine is included on your ticket, as well as where to pay it.
 You can check your status online and make your payment easily by visiting the Provincial Offences Act online services page.
 Your ticket should have all of the information that you need to look up your case.
 Simply enter the location code and offence number printed on your ticket, and the online portal will tell you just how much you need to pay.